 Everyone wants to know how to get the most bang for their buck.
 So, when it comes to kratom tea, it’s no different.
 We’ve written about how drinking kratom tea after having grapefruit juice can potentiate the effects you feel.
+Balance

 But is there a way to potentiate your kratom tea without it necessarily being stronger?
-Our first idea that kratom may be potentiated by holy basil came from looking through a couple of reddit threads where users reported stronger effects when consumed together.
+Our first idea that kratom may be potentiated by holy basil came from looking through a couple of Reddit threads where users reported stronger effects when consumed together.

 We dug into it a little further, and noticed that eugenol has some slight relaxing effects by itself.
 While this could explain some of the potentiating effects, we kept digging deeper.

 Without strong evidence for any enzymatic relationships that could explain the potentiation, we couldn’t pin it on that.
-To us, the potentiation that comes from mixing tulsi with kratom likely comes from the holistic health elements we discussed further.
+To us, the potentiation that comes from mixing tulsi with kratom likely comes from the holistic health elements we discussed above.

-Rather than trying to bolster your wellness routine with just one herb, in this case kratom, to see specific effects, such as feeling energize or chilled, let’s consider the potential benefits of herbal blends.
+Rather than trying to bolster your wellness routine with just one herb, in this case kratom, to see specific effects, such as feeling energized or chilled, let’s consider the potential benefits of herbal blends.
 Since Tulsi tea is so high in nutrients, vitamins, and minerals, we suspect that the wellness boost that tulsi brings simply makes the job of kratom a whole lot easier.

 Without coming to any hard and fast conclusions, however, all we can say is that we are extremely excited to share our herbal blend featuring kratom and holy basil.
 Plus, it’s peachy flavor is truly exceptional.